 The level of C-reactive protein (CRP), which can be measured in your blood, increases when there's inflammation in your body.
 Your doctor may check your C-reactive protein level treatment for infections or for other medical conditions.

-A high-sensitivity C-reactive protein (CRP) is a protein that can be measured in your blood.
-It appears in higher amounts when there's swelling (inflammation) somewhere in your body.
-Your doctor may check your C-reactive protein level after surgery or treatment for infections or other medical conditions.
-A C-reactive protein test can also be used to evaluate your risk of developing coronary artery disease, a condition in which the arteries of your heart are narrowed.
+A high-sensitivity C-reactive protein (hs-CRP) test, which is more sensitive than a standard test, also can be used to evaluate your risk of developing coronary artery disease, a condition in which the arteries of your heart are narrowed.
 Coronary artery disease can eventually lead to a heart attack.

 - Greenland P, et al. ACCF/AHA guideline for assessment of cardiovascular risk in asymptomatic adults: A report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
 Circulation.
 2010;122:e584.

 - Morrow DA.
-C-reactive protein in cardiovascular disease. http://www.uptodate.com/home/index.html.
+C-reactive protein in cardiovascular disease. http://www.uptodate.com/home.
 Accessed Oct.
-4, 2011.
+19, 2014.

 - Morrow DA.
-Screening for cardiovascular disease with C-reactive protein. http://www.uptodate.com/home/index.html.
+Screening for cardiovascular disease with C-reactive protein. http://www.uptodate.com/home.
 Accessed Oct.
-4, 2011.
+19, 2014.

 - McKean SC, et al. Principles and Practice of Hospital Medicine.
 New York, N.Y: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=749.
 Accessed Oct.
 19, 2014.